Marie Fredriksson: Personal life

 Fredriksson met her husband, keyboardist Mikael "Micke" Bolyos, during the Australian leg of "Join the Joyride!" in December 1991.
 She later said of the impact meeting Bolyos had on her professional career: "If [we] hadn't met, I don't know if I would have been able to continue in Roxette much longer.
 I couldn't handle the personal side of life on tour.
 I was hanging out in bars, drinking too much.
 I was sad a lot of the time and had a hard time with the press, when I always had to be nice and say the right things, always having to be available to everybody, always putting on a smile and being happy.
 Marie Fredriksson the performer had grown in stature, at the expense of Marie the private person.
 I had less and less space to be myself, and when I was myself I felt uncertain, small and lost."

 The couple married in a private ceremony in May 1994, which was attended only by immediate family members.
 Her decision not to invite Gessle and his wife to the wedding briefly became a source of tension between the duo.
 She later explained: "Some of our friends felt excluded and disappointed.
 Today I understand that, for example, Per and [his wife] were hurt [not to be invited], but then I didn't see it that way.
 My only concern was that I wanted the wedding to be private.
 It was what felt important then."
-Fredriksson and Bolyos had two children, a daughter and a son.
+Fredriksson and Bolyos had two children, a daughter (Inez Josefin) and a son (Oscar Mikael).